-LucasFilm dropped the first trailer for the Star Wars live-action series The Mandalorian, which will premiere on Nov.
+LucasFilm has dropped two trailers for the Star Wars live-action series The Mandalorian, which will premiere on Nov.
 12 on Disney’s new streaming service, Disney+.
-Jon Favreau, who directed Iron Man and The Lion King, created the Star Wars spinoff and introduced the new footage onstage at Disney’s annual D23 Conference in Anaheim.
+Jon Favreau, who directed Iron Man and The Lion King, created the Star Wars spinoff and introduced the first footage onstage at Disney’s annual D23 Conference in Anaheim.
 He said he drew inspiration from old samurai movies or Westerns about heroes operating in a lawless world.

 The titular bounty hunter hails from the same planet as the uber-popular Star Wars character Boba Fett and wears similar armor.
 The gunslinger will operate at the outer edges of the galaxy following the fall of the Empire in Star Wars Episode VI: Return of the Jedi.
 Though the Rebellion is celebrating its victory against Emperor Palpatine, much of the galaxy has fallen into chaos without a central government.

 The Mandalorian is the first major television series that will air on Disney+, the streaming service Disney plans to launch Nov.
 12. The series will be eight episodes long and cost a reported $100 million to make.

 Here’s everything we know so far about The Mandalorian.

 For those unfamiliar with the Mandalorians, they are a race of warriors who featured in Star Wars: The Clone Wars.
 Boba Fett, a bounty hunter who first appeared in the original Star Wars trilogy, was not himself a Mandalore, but he wore their armor for intimidation purposes, as did his father, Jango Fett.